 This feature lets you set up and send automatic email responses based on your predefined rules.

 This means to convert data into a certain file format for use in another software program.

 This is where users enter information.
 Standard fields include first name, last name, phone number, email address, company and job title.

-This is a report containing sales projections, such as estimated profits and revenue.
+This report contains sales projections, such as estimated profits and revenue.
 It helps you monitor sales pipelines and predict sales targets for the month, quarter and other specified time periods.

-This means to load data into the CRM software.
+This means loading data into the CRM software.
 The most common use is to import contacts from your email address books and spreadsheets.